 🍽 Equipment

-You'll need a rolling pin and a 3' (approx) round cookie cutter (affiliate link).
+You'll need a rolling pin, baking sheet and a 3' (approx) round cookie cutter (affiliate link).
 However, if you don't have a round cookie cutter that size, you could use a pierogi cutter or the rim of a glass or mug about that size.

 👪 Serving size

-This recipe makes 24 perogy pizza pockets.
-You can double or triple the recipe for a bigger group by clicking on the blue serving size in the recipe card.
-Select the number of servings you want and the ingredient amounts will adjust accordingly.
+This Halloween pizza pierogies recipe makes 24 servings.
+You can double or triple the recipe for a bigger group by clicking on the serving size in the recipe card.
+Select the number of servings you want, and the ingredient amounts will adjust accordingly.

 🌡️Storing